cms636/cms636.github.io/_posts/2017-04-26-downs-hayles-response.md

         hyperreading useful to determine what to read closely.
 When given hyperlinks, implicit direction to explore what they link to, which are implicitly relevant to the current material.

        	No test that says: those who hyperread often are worse at close reading

+ machine reading:
+ 	"human-assisted computer reading"
+    As she describes, best used to guide human close reading

+ "hyperreading overlaps with machine reading in identifying patterns." "close and hyperreading operate syngeristically when hyperreading is used to idenitfy passages or to home in on a few texts of interest, whereupon close reading takes over."